darkplace-dr/Dark-Place/libraries/music2/README.md

 In assets/music, put in the intro segment of your track naming it `<id>.ogg`, and put in the loop segment naming it `<id>.loop.ogg`.
 Then it should Work:registered: unconditionally

+## Known issues (v1.0.0)

+Position mainpulation functions are in an awakard state, complain to have it fixed

 ## Support